 - Kava kava (Piper methysticum)

 - Fly agaric mushroom (Amanita muscaria)

-In addition to absorbing sleep promoting chemicals through the skin, they can be inhaled.
-There are essential oils which have a sedating/calming quality and also some which are claimed to affect dreams.
+In addition to absorbing sleep-promoting chemicals through the skin, they can be inhaled.
+There are essential oils that have a sedating/calming quality and also some which are claimed to affect dreams.